 Union College does not allow third party vendors at on campus events for the reason of providing alcohol.
-Clubs, organizations, or other student groups that wish to have a cash bar or open bar at an event must use the Union College Dining.
+Student groups that wish to have a cash bar or open bar at an event must use the Union College Dining.

 Campus Security and Dean of Students Office: